ToadHanks/bannerji/README.md

 Note
 --------
 Emoji rendering is not possible at the moment in Windows OS due to Windows NT/OS-2 UTF-8 encoding issues.
-So for some emojis you may see their unicode encodings, but when you plot them with `plotMyTraits` you will see the emoji character
+So for some emojis you may see their unicode encodings, but when you plot them with `plotMyTraits` you will see the emoji character within the saved plot.

 Ignore the `"Rtools required to build packages..."` warning, if it occurs.
 It occurs randomly on various machines due to me including binary release within same github repository.